CornellAutonomousBikeTeam/CornellAutonomousBikeTeam.github.io/pages/sbw.md

 # Current work

-Presently, we are working on tuning the balance controller and PID controller on the steer-by-wire bike.
+Presently, the work is divided into two parts: the balance controller and the front motor controller.

-To make the bike balance well and provide smooth user experience, a robust PID controller is a must.
-A good PID controller can ensure that our directions are executed by the wheel in an accurate and responsive way.
+Finding a good enough front motor controller has been a challenge for the team.
+The front motor controller takes as input the desired steer angle and attempts to achieve that steer angle as quickly and as accurately as possible.
+We need a good front motor controller to ensure that our directions are executed by the wheel in an accurate and responsive way.
 The PID controller is essentially three constant terms that we use to determine our motor output, proportional term (P), Integral term (I) and Derivative term (D).
 Therefore, a PID controller continuously commands an output proportional to a measured error, its integral and its derivative.
 On our bike, we only consider the proportional and derivative terms; we apply a correction that is linear in displacement and velocity: output=k1x+ k2v.

 We need a PID controller, defined by the pair of constants k1 and k2, that can go to the desired position the fastest with overshoot below a threshold given a possible displacement in real-life situation.
 However, these two constants are not linearly separable in the solution to the equation of motion which determines the optimal output that achieves our goal, so we cannot just tune them independently.
 Furthermore, the motor is difficult to characterize, so we are determining the optimal gains experimentally by analyzing the responses of different set of gains.